linostar/zombireBot/README.md

 Explodic | suicidal attack (renders the HP of the user and the target to 1) Neutralic | removes any bonus effect of a particular player

+The unused items will remain in the player inventory even after a round ends.

 **Special apperarences:**

 The respective leaders of vampires and zombies, Count Dracula and General Zombilo, will join the battle once a day at random time, for 15 minutes each.
 When they are around, their soldiers will have a dramatical boost in attack and defense, temporarily removing any other negative effects.
 When the leader leaves, his soldiers bonus stats return as they were before his arrival.